bdruth/homelab-monitoring/README.md

 ## CI Integration

 This repository includes configuration for Gitea CI (compatible with GitHub Actions) in `.gitea/workflows/run-tests.yml`.
+The CI workflow uses the [1Password GitHub Action](https://github.com/1Password/load-secrets-action) to securely load credentials for authenticated tests.
 Tests will automatically run:

 - On every push to the main branch
 - On pull requests to the main branch